-Under the situations after the Great East Japan Earthquake and the Fukushima nuclear power accident, in 2014 the Japanese Government decided a new strategic energy plan which seeks a better balance of S+3E (safety, energy security, economy, and environment) and to reduce dependency on nuclear power plants.
+After the Great East Japan Earthquake and the Fukushima nuclear power accident, in 2014 the Japanese Government decided a new strategic energy plan aiming at a better balance of S+3E (safety, energy security, economy, and environment) and at reducing dependency on nuclear power plants.
 The energy mix for 2030 was decided based on the strategic energy plan, and following the energy mix, the Japan's NDC was decided in 2015.